-The vehicle must be de-energized while charging from external sources (as much as possible while still allowing charging), and no other activities (including any mechanical or electrical work) shall be allowed.
+- The vehicle must be de-energized as much as possible while still allowing charging. - No other activities (including any mechanical or electrical work) shall be allowed. - At least one member of the team with knowledge of the vehicles electrical system and charging process must be present throughout the charging process.